AHartNtkn/AHartNtkn.github.io/_posts/2021-09-20-What-Sort-of-Programs-are-Logic-Programs.md

 leafCount (Branch l r) = leafCount l + leafCount r
 ```

 Note how this program uses pattern matching.
 If we took a naive approach to compile this program, we might use a bunch of equational checks on an input to ensure it matched one of the two patterns.
-In Scheme, one would certainly use `conde`; implementing pattern matching manually.
+In Scheme, one would certainly use `cond`; implementing pattern matching manually.
 But that's not what we would do in the lambda calculus.
 There are a few options for implementing these binary trees, but any will do to demonstrate my point.
 The most common is probably the Church encoding which defines trees as terms of type

 ```
 ∀ X .
 X → (X → X → X) → X